pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/README.md

-# Volume X: Troubleshooting & Optimization
+﻿# Volume X: Troubleshooting & Optimization

 ## Overview

-Volume X provides comprehensive frameworks for identifying, addressing, and preventing problems across the The Legacy Codex.
+Volume X provides comprehensive frameworks for identifying, addressing, and preventing problems across the Legacy Codex.
 This volume transforms challenges into opportunities, crises into learning experiences, and continuous optimization into competitive advantage.

 Volume X serves as both the "immune system" (protecting from problems) and the "evolutionary engine" (driving continuous improvement) of the empire.